vikrampawar/stories/pages/AtThePark.md

 If fact, those that are keen accumulators of the knowledge about the bovine excreta would say that it was delivered not so long ago.
 It still retained the sweetness that's characteristic of the dump that's fresh and not yet been caked by the careless park walkers.

-That is to say that it's as pleasant as it could be in mid May evening in Dyrabad.
+That is to say that it's as pleasant as it could be in mid may evening in Dyrabad.

 But anybody looking at Takkarram Kirrakke and Andagamma Adaragottu sitting so far apart would know that they are both impervious to these pleasant surroundings.